 The table below shows the preference share distributions from an even more complex model, known as a boosted varying coefficients model.
 (You won't find this in the academic literature; we invented it, but the code is open-source if you want to dig in.)
 This shows better distributions for each of the brands (wider = better).
 A more technical blog post that discusses these more complex models can be found here.

 The table below shows the preference shares for each respondent from this model.
 Take a look at respondents 1 and 13, who we examined at the beginning of the post.
 The first respondent's clear preference for Microsoft and Google, and dislike for IBM, Nokia, and Yahoo shows through, even though some of the ordering has shifted slightly.
 Respondent 13's contradictory selections have been resolved in favor of Apple, which they selected twice as their most-preferred.

 From these respondent-level shares, the Mean Probability % works out as shown in the table below, which again matches the latent class analysis output quite closely.

 Sometimes in marketing applications of MaxDiff, people choose between alternative products.
 When doing such studies, it can be interesting to understand the preference shares after having removed some of the alternatives.
 This is super-simple.
 All we have to do is to delete the columns of the alternatives that we wish to exclude, and then re-base the numbers so that they add up to 100%.
 Below, I have recomputed the preference shares with Samsung and Apple removed.

 Simple analysis methods are invalid for MaxDiff.
 They lead to grossly misleading conclusions.
 The application of more advanced techniques, such as latent class analysis, will, on the other hand, give significantly more meaningful results.

 If you click here, you can login to Displayr and see all the analyses that were used in this post.
-Click here for a post on how to do this yourself in Displayr, here for one on how to do it in Q, and here for how to do it in R.
+Click here for a post on how to do this yourself in Displayr, and here for one on how to do it in Q.